AIAUSA/goaia-sportsperformance/_events/ultimate-training-camp.md

 ---
 title: Ultimate Training Camp
 date: 2018-08-30 19:18:48 +0000
-description: '<p><strong>This camp is designed to teach athletes how to apply Biblical principles to their athletic competition.
-At the conclusion of the camp there is an event called the SPECIAL, which is designed to push the athletes to their physical limits.</strong> <br /><br />As a result there is a need for athletic trainers and/or MD’s to cover this camp.  <strong>A maximum of</strong> <a href="http://aiasportsperformance.org/wp-content/uploads/2012/03/2018-UTC-SP-Recruiting-Flyer.pdf"><strong>four
-  Certified Athletic Trainers and four Athletic Training Students </strong></a>are needed to assist with each week’s experience.  <br />A newly created <a href="http://aiasportsperformance.org/2017/12/new-opportunity-for-ats-at-ultimate-training-camps/">Head
-  AT</a> position is available at each Camp.
-The AT team will listen to the Principles teaching and break into a small group to discuss how they relate to Athletic Training–their lives and careers.<br /><br />2019 Dates:'
+description: "#### Use Your Skills, Learn Biblical Principles, Share Your Faith!
+Why not join AIA Sports Performance on an adventure in your field of expertise.
+Let us encourage you in your faith journey at The Ultimate Training Camp! \n\nThe UTC (Ultimate Training Camp) is a high intensity sports camp for athletes.
+We tackle the issue of how to blend faith and sport together on the field of competition.
+  We teach five Biblical Principles to athletes and then allow them to test those truths in a 20-hour sports marathon known as The S.P.E.C.I.A.L.
+As a result there is a need for athletic trainers and students to cover this camp. \n\nA maximum of four **Certified Athletic Trainers** and four **Athletic Training Students** are needed to assist with each week’s experience.\n\nAs an **Athletic Training Student** you will enjoy small group discussions with the sports medicine team as we explore how these Principles impact our lives and service to athletes. \n\nAs a **Certified Athletic Trainer** you will be given leadership over a team of AT's at UTC.
+You will be trained in AIA ministry materials, to then be able to lead your team of AT's through Bible Study small group discussions.\n\nOur goal is to help every athletic trainer in the nation understand how the gospel impacts their sport and life. \n\n##### 2019 Dates:\n\n##### Apply Below!"
 student: true
 professional: true
 staff: false